tyler-bartunek/ShoeBot/README.md

 able to put this system together.

 ## Quick-Start Guide
-Coming soon to a repository near you, this guide will walk you through all materials, settings, and assembly steps necessary to get the mecanum wheel based module up and running.
+The Quick-Start Guide (coming soon) will walk you through the minimal configuration needed to get the system up and running.
+This includes all required materials, recommended print settings, and step-by-step instructions for assembling and testing the basic "Wheels" module.

 ## Module Descriptions

-1. Wheels: This module consists of DC motors and mecanum wheels.
+1. Wheels: This module consists of DC motors and mecanum wheels, represents minimal functional example.
-2. Shoeshine: Offers quadrapedal motion through use of servomotors
+2. Shoeshine: Offers quadrupedal motion through use of servomotors
 3. HexaBox: Requires six mounts, offers six-legged locomotion through use of servomotors.

 ## Hardware

 ### Printed Components and Module Fit
-Both STEP and STL files for all components to be printed are provided under the hardware directory, alongside printing directions as applicable.
+Both STEP and STL files for all components to be printed are provided under the hardware directory, with directions for the base hardware and wheels module provided in the Quick-Start Guide.
+As modules are added, printing directions specific to those modules will be added to the docs directory.
 This system was prototyped using an Ender 3 V2 and Cura slicer using PLA+, with dimensions set to reflect typical tolerances for that printer with the intent of snug clearance fits between mounting rails and modules.
 Nominal ridge width for the rail channels is 8 mm, but for the described printer setup a 7.8 mm width with 8.2 mm gap between ridges was found to provide the desired fit.

-Detailed instructions for printing the basic hardware will be found in the Quick-Start Guide upon release.

 ## Software